pvanhoof/dir-examples/README.md

 > 5. If any interfaces have been added since the last public release, then increment age.
 > 6. If any interfaces have been removed or changed since the last public release, then set age to 0.

-When you don't care about compatibility with libtool's -version-info, then you can take the following rules for VERSION in cmake, meson and qmake:
+When you don't care about compatibility with [libtool's -version-info feature](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning), then you can take the following simplified rules for VERSION:

 > * SOVERSION = Major version
 > * Major version: increase it if you break ABI compatibility
 > * Minor version: increase it if you add ABI compatible features
 > * Patch version: increase it for bug fix releases.

+Examples when these simplified rules are or can be applicable is in build environments like cmake, meson and qmake.
+When you use autotools you will be using libtool and then they ain't applicable.

 ### The APIVERSION part